GlareDB/glaredb_next/hybrid.md

 The remote node will be responsible for optimization and physical planning.
-Physical planning will result in two pipelines, one that's expected to be execution on the remote side, and one that's expected to be executed locally.
+Physical planning will result in two pipelines, one that's expected to be executed on the remote side, and one that's expected to be executed locally.
 The local pipeline is serialized and sent to the client.
 Both sides can begin executing immediately, with batches going to some buffer, and the buffer being the source backpressure.